-As the only U.S. American in my family, I’ve always felt a deep commitment to helping returning soldiers, and working with Project Sanctuary allows me to continue this commitment.
+As the first U.S. American in my family, I’ve always felt a deep commitment to helping returning soldiers, and working with Project Sanctuary allows me to continue this commitment.

 As we all know Heather’s arm reach far beyond any one person and I truly feel she is a role model to show each of us how much farther we can reach to make a difference.
 I stayed with Project Sanctuary after discovering that one person can make a difference with the love and dedication and the strength of community and belonging you find here.
 It is my privilege to be part of an organization that focuses its energy and resources on families first and recognizes that everyone has worth.

 Simply put, the suicide rate of these warriors is far too high!
 We are here to change that.
 I am here, as a civilian who has lived the life of a warrior and who has the passion, understanding, empathy, and clinical training needed to connect deeply with the vets in the program to help them find that inner light they have sometimes lost touch with.

 Though I learned through my job about many of the transition issues our military families face after deployments, it was more academic than personal since my dad was already out of the military by the time I was born.
 A 2012 conversation with my cousin whose husband served for 19 years and who had just moved her family halfway across the country because Uncle Sam handed her husband a “pink slip” on his way home from his last deployment suddenly made it personal.